Are Cat Food Cans Recyclable?

 Before recycling cat food cans, they should be thoroughly washed with soap and water and allowed to dry completely.
 The lid should then be removed and discarded separately while the label should also be peeled off carefully.
 Finally, the can itself should be crushed flat in order to save space when transporting it to a local recycling center.

-Similarly, see if you can recycle plastic deodorant containers.
+Similarly, see if you can recycle food cans.

 Are There Other Benefits To Recycling Cat Food Cans?